scotsun/cwgan-medmnist/README.md

 `CNN` "internalizes" a ResNet50 model and can return image embedding in the forward pass. `CNN.calculate_embedding` is used to compute the embeddings for the entire dataloader.

-`generate_synthetic_images` generate fake images (in the transformed formate where all values are between -1 and 1) for a given array of labels.
+`generate_synthetic_images` generates fake images (in the transformed formate where all values are between -1 and 1) for a given array of labels.
 If we want to visualize them, we have do the inverse transformation: `img=img*0.5+0.5`.

 ## `fid.py`
 `fid_base` is the core function to calculate FID score given a well-trained CNN, a Generator, and training data.
 It can calculate both the uncondtional score and a condtional score for a specified class label.